Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

-\end{enumerate} \end{proposition} When $m_{Q}' = m_{Q}$, the misspecified result becomes well-specified and can be found in a line of past work \citep{geer2000empirical,caponnetto2007optimal}.
-The misspecified result comes from a combination (with a modification) of Theorem 15 and 16 in \citet{wang2022gaussian} and Theorem 1 in \citet{zhang2023optimality}.
+When $m' = m$, the misspecified result recovers the classical well-specified rate \citep{geer2000empirical,caponnetto2007optimal}.
+The misspecified result is derived by combining (with modifications) Theorems 15 and 16 in \citet{wang2022gaussian} and Theorem 1 in \citet{zhang2024optimality}.
 The saturation effect is proved by Corollary 3.2 in \citet{li2024generalization}.
-Given the fact that the minimax optimal rate is $n^{-2m_{Q}/(2m_{Q}+d)}$ when $f^{Q}\in H^{m_{Q}}$, Proposition~\ref{proposition: target-only learning} indicates that even when the imposed RKHS $\mcH_{K}$ is misspecified (and thus the estimator $\hat{f}^{Q}$), the minimax optimal rate is still attainable when $m_{Q}' \geq m_{Q}/2\tau$ with appropriately chosen $\lambda$.
-However, if $m_{Q}' < m_{Q}/2\tau$, i.e., the true function is much smoother than the estimator itself, the saturation effect occurs, i.e., there is a persistent gap between the lower bound of the estimator and the information-theoretic lower bound of the learning problem.

-The misspecified result in Proposition~\ref{proposition: target-only learning} suggests a potential solution to the main question of this work: imposing appropriately misspecified kernels, such as Mat\'ern kernels, in $\mcA^{P}$ and $\mcA^{\delta}$ to attain robustness against model misspecification while achieving optimal rate.
-Nonetheless, such a solution still faces two problems: (1) Non-adaptivity, i.e., one still needs to know the true smoothness when tuning $\lambda$; (2) Saturation risk, i.e., using spectral algorithms with finite qualifications $\tau$ but a less smooth kernel is imposed.
-Although the former can be potentially addressed by some data-driven adaptive approaches, the second one is more problematic, as choosing a less smooth kernel may permanently prevent achieving the optimal rate.
-While saturation effects can be mitigated by selecting specific spectral algorithms with arbitrarily large qualifications, this restricts the flexibility in choosing $\mcA^{P}$ and $\mcA^{\delta}$, eliminating the potential benefits that can be gained from customizing these general algorithms under different application scenarios.
+Since the minimax optimal rate for $f^{*} \in H^{m}$ is $n^{-2m/(2m+d)}$, Proposition~\ref{proposition: target-only learning} indicates that the optimal rate is still attainable even when the imposed hypothesis is misspecified, provided that the smoothness of the kernel is sufficient, i.e., $m' \geq m/2\tau$, and an appropriately chosen $\lambda$.
+However, if $m' < m/2\tau$, i.e., the regression function $f^{*}$ is much smoother than the hypothesis $\hat{f}$, the saturation effect occurs, meaning there is a persistent gap between the lower bound of the estimator and the information-theoretic lower bound of the learning problem by choosing a less smooth $\mcH_{K}$.
+While a natural remedy is to use spectral algorithms with higher qualification $\tau$, this comes at the cost of reduced flexibility in algorithm selection and limits the ability to tailor algorithms to different application scenarios.

-Therefore, there is a clear need for a misspecified kernel that can be robust against both model misspecification and the potential saturation effect across arbitrary spectral algorithms.
-Formally, for $f^{Q} \in H^{m_{Q}}$ with any $m_{Q} > d/2$, imposing such a kernel in the spectral algorithms would ensure that, regardless of the spectral algorithm's qualification, there always exists an optimal $\lambda$ such that the minimax optimal convergence rate is achievable.
+This limitation underscores the need for a kernel that can provide universal robustness against both model misspecification and the saturation effect.
+Formally, for any $f^{*} \in H^{m}$ with $m > d/2$ and arbitrary spectral algorithm, employing the RKHS of this kernel as hypothesis space would ensure that there always exists an optimal $\lambda$ such that the minimax optimal convergence rate $n^{-2m/(2m+d)}$ is attainable.